 CCS measures the ratio between ARR and invested capital.
-The converse of Hype Factor, CCS tells investors how efficiently you spend capital and indicates that you’re in a position to grow further with additional funding.
+The converse of the Hype Factor, CCS tells investors how efficiently they spend capital and indicates that you’re in a position to grow further with additional funding.

 Cash Conversion Score benchmarks will show that IRR (profitability and viability) increases with an increase in CCS: